dislick/wiring-pi-wrapper/README.md

 #### `pin.read()`

 Synchronously returns the status of the pin as a boolean.
+Maps to [`digitalRead()`](https://github.com/eugeneware/wiring-pi/blob/master/DOCUMENTATION.md#digitalreadpin).

 #### `pin.write(status: boolean)`

 Synchronously writes a status to the pin.
-Maps to the
+Maps to [`digitalWrite()`](https://github.com/eugeneware/wiring-pi/blob/master/DOCUMENTATION.md#digitalwritepin-state).

 #### `pin.addEventListener(event: string, handler: function)`

-Binds one of the following events to the pin.
+Binds one of the following events to the pin:

 * `change`: Fires when the status of the pin changes.
 The `handler` function receives the status as a paramter.